gardener/gardener/docs/concepts/openidconnect-presets.md

 ## ClusterOpenIDConnectPreset

 A ClusterOpenIDConnectPreset is an API resource for injecting additional runtime OIDC requirements into a Shoot at creation time.
-In contrast to OpenIDConenct it's a cluster-scoped resource.
-You use label selectors to specify the `Project` and `Shoot` to which a given OpneIDCOnenctPreset applies.
+In contrast to OpenIDConnect it's a cluster-scoped resource.
+You use label selectors to specify the `Project` and `Shoot` to which a given OpenIDCConnectPreset applies.

 Using a OpenIDConnectPresets allows cluster owners to not have to explicitly provide the same OIDC configuration for every `Shoot` in specific `Project`.